Does that title sound contradictory?

 Rev. Francisco Aisa, Headmaster at Devon Prep since 2015, is committed to forging those two concepts into a single entity of excellence.

-Rev. Aisa believes that while the Pious Schools established under the philosophy of St. Joseph Calasansz have existed for
+Father Aisa believes that while the Pious Schools established under the philosophy of St. Joseph Calasansz have existed for

 To accomplish that goal, Father believes that we must understand who today’s young men are – what their lives are like, what their influences are, what their temptations are, and what their learning styles are.
 The digital age has brought new focus to the importance of visual and auditory methods of learning.
 It has also impacted, in an important way that we must appreciate, the variety of methods teachers have today to reinforce the communication of information to students.
-Devon’s staff is adept at the many uses of technology in the classroom, and in the classroom extends into the home.
+Devon’s staff is adept at the many uses of technology in the classroom, and the classroom extends into the home.
 Father says, “We are increasingly incorporating technology into what we do every day.”

-The modern world is not divided into two camps- math and science in one, and the its in another.
 Father believes that the modern world is the result of the human integration of science, the arts, and business.
 In recognition of this essential synergy, Devon has renewed its commitment to the fine arts and the performing arts.
 He says, “We are also instituting programs that will enable our students to experience, business, science and the arts through internships.
 Devon has always produced students anxious to engage the world and to generate change for the better.
 We will now be providing opportunities for students to do that earlier, and more broadly than ever before.”